coolceph/vimrc/README.md

     2) Your terminal util like iterm is also needed to set for xterm-256color too.
 You need set it yourself too.

+- *MacVim Caught deadly signal SEGV*

+    If you install macvim from brew, when you running mvim, you may seee "Caught deadly signal SEGV".

+    The reason is brew macvim use the wrong python.

+    To solve this problem, we suggest you download MacVim from [http://macvim-dev.github.io/macvim/]

+    And if you use python3, this MacVim going to have some new problem of python3.

+    To solve this problem, we suggest you just use MacVim with python2.7.
+You should add this config in your ~/.vimrc file:

+    ```
+    if has('gui_macvim')
+        let $PYTHONHOME="/usr/local/Frameworks/Python.framework/Versions/Current"
+    endif
+    ```

 # Plugins used in CoolCeph vimrc

 [YCM-Generator]